miniBill/witch-awakening/DLCs/ElementalHarmony/Races.md

 Solars are the golden children of the sun and the community, and are innately attuned to the rhythms of the day, the year, and the people, from the life of the party to the political currents of the city.
 They have a sense for the health and security of everyone around them, which their natural affinities push them to use for good, but it also makes them natural cult leaders.

-Solar's eyes do not decay; if the pair each receive at least an hour of direct sun on the summer solstice, the light will return to the eyes, and she will reform around them at the next dawn.
+Solar’s eyes do not decay; if the pair each receive at least an hour of direct sun on the summer solstice, the light will return to the eyes, and she will reform around them at the next dawn.

 __Solars draw Mana__ from Healing.
 Helping anyone else heal physical or mental wounds makes a Solar charge for minutes to hours depending on severity of wounds and effectiveness of healing.